-As an oil pollution incident, the DWH Oil Spill is subject to the provisions of OPA, 33 U.S.C. § 2701 et seq.
+As an oil pollution incident, the DWH oil spill is subject to the provisions of OPA, 33 U.S.C. § 2701 et seq.
 A primary goal of OPA is to make the environment and public whole for injuries to natural resources and services resulting from an incident involving an oil discharge or substantial threat of an oil discharge.
-Under OPA, each party responsible for a vessel or facility from which oil is discharged, or which poses the substantial threat of a discharge, is liable for, among other things, removal costs and damages for injury to, destruction of, loss, or loss of use of natural resources, including the reasonable cost of assessing the injury.
+Under OPA, each party responsible for a vessel or facility from which oil is discharged, or which poses the substantial threat of a discharge, is liable for, among other things, removal costs and damages for injury to, destruction of, loss, or loss of use of natural resources, including the reasonable cost of assessing the damage.

 This process of injury assessment and restoration planning is referred to as NRDA.
-Under the authority of OPA, a council of federal and state trustees was established to assess natural resource injuries resulting from the DWH Oil Spill incident and to work to make the environment and public whole for those injuries.
+Under the authority of OPA, a council of federal and state trustees was established to assess natural resource injuries resulting from the incident and to work to make the environment and public whole for those injuries.
 NRDA is described under Section 1006 of OPA (33 U.S.C. § 2706).
 Under the OPA NRDA regulations (15 C.F.R.
 Part 990), the NRDA process consists of three phases: 1) Preassessment; 2) Assessment and Restoration Planning; and 3) Restoration Implementation.
 The DWH Trustees are currently in the Restoration Implementation phase of the NRDA.
-As part of Restoration Implementation, this RP/EA identifies a reasonable range of restoration alternatives suitable for partially addressing the injuries caused by the DWH Oil Spill in Mississippi, evaluates those alternatives under various criteria, and proposes a suite of preferred alternatives to initiate post-settlement restoration for the Wetlands, Coastal, and Nearshore Habitats (WCNH), Birds, and Nutrient Reduction (Nonpoint Source) Restoration Types.
+As part of the initiation of restoration implementation, this Draft RP/EA identifies a reasonable range of restoration alternatives, evaluates those alternatives under various criteria, and proposes a suite of preferred alternatives.

 Restoration activities under OPA are intended to return injured natural resources and services to their baseline condition (primary restoration) and to compensate the public for interim losses from the time of the incident until the time resources and services recover to baseline conditions (compensatory restoration).
-To meet these goals, the restoration activities need to produce benefits that are related to or have a nexus (connection) to natural resource injuries and service losses resulting from the DWH Oil Spill.
+To meet these goals, the restoration activities need to produce benefits that are related to or have a nexus (connection) to natural resource injuries and service losses resulting from the DWH oil spill.

-Under the OPA regulations, federal trustees must comply with NEPA, 42 U.S.C. § 4321 et seq., and its regulations, 40 C.F.R. § 1500 et seq., when planning restoration projects.
+Under the OPA regulations, federal trustees must comply with National Environmental Policy Act (NEPA), 42 U.S.C. § 4321 et seq., and its regulations, 40 C.F.R. § 1500 et seq., when planning restoration projects.
 NEPA requires federal agencies to consider the potential environmental impacts of planned actions.
 NEPA provides a mandate and framework for federal agencies to determine if their proposed actions have significant environmental effects and related social and economic effects, consider these effects when choosing between alternative approaches, and inform and involve the public in the environmental analysis and decision-making process.

-More information about OPA and NEPA, as well as their application to DWH Oil Spill restoration planning, can be found in Chapters 5 and 6 of the PDARP/PEIS.
+More information about OPA and NEPA, as well as their application to DWH oil spill restoration planning, can be found in Chapters 5 and 6 of the PDARP/PEIS.